 On December 23, 2014, Korea Electric Power Corp. and Korea Hydro & Nuclear Power Co., Ltd. (KHNP), submitted to the NRC its application for the certification of the APR 1400 standard plant design for use in the U.S. domestic energy market.
 The NRC completed the Phase 2 review (issuing the SER with open items) for all chapters of the application in May 2017 and completed the Phase 3 review (ACRS review of the SER with open items) in June 2017.
-The staff is currently working through Phases 4 (issuing the SER with no open items), 5 (responding to ACRS on the SER with no open items) and 6 (issuing final SER) of its review.
-As of March 31, 2018, the staff had issued 2,225 RAIs and the applicant has responded to 2,224 of them.
-Of the RAIs issued, 99.5 percent are closed or are considered confirmatory actions that the staff will verify, upon receipt of the updated final safety analysis report, that the applicant has incorporated all changes in accordance with the response approved by the staff.

-On February 2, 2018, the staff issued an updated schedule letter to KHNP explaining that, although the NRC staff has made substantial progress toward completing both the remaining

-Phase 4 and Phase 5 reviews, issues related to the technical quality, completeness, or timeliness of the applicant's submittals have resulted in delays that affected the milestone dates for completion of Phase 4 and Phase 5.
-Therefore, the staff revised the Phase 4 public milestone date from March 2018 to May 2018, and moved the Phase 5 public milestone date from June 2018 to July 2018.
-While no change was made to the Phase 6 milestone date, this delay may also impact the completion of the review within the 42-month schedule.
+On February 2, 2018, the staff issued an updated schedule letter to KHNP explaining that, although the NRC staff has made substantial progress toward completing both the remaining Phase 4 and Phase 5 reviews, issues related to the technical quality, completeness, or timeliness of the applicant's submittals have resulted in delays that affected the milestone dates for completion of Phase 4 and Phase 5.
+Therefore, the staff revised the Phase 4 public milestone date from March 2018 to May 2018 and moved the Phase 5 public milestone date from June 2018 to July 2018.
+While no change was made to the Phase 6 milestone date, this delay may also impact the completion of the review within the original estimated schedule of 42 months.